TerrorSource/auto-open-chrome/README.md

 5. Save
 6. Open/run the file.
 Do not use keyboard/mouse while the script is running, which takes only a few seconds.

+## To-do
+1. Open each profile with in-script defined websites